dayseanm04/Hospital-Network-Design-Project/setup/Setup-VOIP/05-Configure-Voice-VLAN-SVIs-on-Access-Switches.md

 Use this template on each F1-ASW1, F2-ASW1 and F3-ASW1, adjusting the **VLAN ID** and **IP address**:

+**Note I configure the VOICE vlan SVI on 1 F-ASW1 beacuse they are interconecrted F-ASW1.
+An I allowed the VOICE vlan on the Access switch interconnection**

 ```bash
 interface vlan <VOICE-VLAN>
 ip address <GATEWAY-IP> 255.255.255.128